wp-plugins/self-guided-tour-itineraries-from-unanchorcom/readme.txt

 = Tour Itineraries with Thumbnails! =

-This Wordpress plugin installs a **new sidebar widget** that can display a self-guided tour itineraries from the [Unanchor.com](http://www.unanchor.com/ "Self-Guided Tour Itineraries from Unanchor.com") website.
+This Wordpress plugin installs a **new sidebar widget** that can display [self-guided tour itineraries](http://www.unanchor.com/ "Self-Guided Tour Itineraries from Unanchor.com") from the [Unanchor.com](http://www.unanchor.com/ "Self-Guided Tour Itineraries from Unanchor.com") website.

-This plugin provides a widget control panel to control the number of itineraries displayed, the username of the unanchor writer, as well as the title of the widget itself.
+The plugin also provides a widget control panel to control the number of itineraries displayed, the username of the unanchor writer, as well as the title of the widget itself.

 Itinerary details are retreived from the Unanchor API and cached in wordpress to maximize speed - the cache is renewed every 24 hours.

 You can use the provided additional stylesheet, or customize your own.

+If you dont use widgets or sidebars, you can also include the itineraries in the content of any page or post of your blog, by simply using the `<?php display_SGTI() ?>` function.

 = Active Support =